Something truly special happens when you share yourself with others...

 Del Valle Regional Park,

-If you enjoy working with children and teaching others about natural and cultural history then this one's for you.
+If you enjoy working with children and teaching others about natural and cultural history, then this one's for you.
 We're looking for people to join our community of lifelong learners to assist with our school programs at Del Valle Regional Park and Shadow Cliffs Regional Recreation Area!
 Special events, like the spring Wildflower Festival, and other public programming at Sunol Regional Wilderness is also a part of being a docent.
-Info: Naturalist Ashley Grenier at (510) 544-3243 or firstname.lastname@example.org.

 Become a docent at the Tilden Nature Area!
 Help with our education programs, work on the Little Farm, participate in monitoring projects, and much more.
 Application is required.

 Help with activities at the Little Farm and handle small animals in the farm classroom.
-Assist naturalists with tours of the Native Butterfly Garden and Kid's Garden.
-Other docent activities include pond studies, insect explorations and individual projects.
+Assist naturalists with tours of the farm and pond studies.
+Help out in the Native Butterfly Garden and Kid's Garden.
+Other docent activities include individual projects, enrichment opportunities, and more.